 You have to get the balance of your own personal healing journey and Dad’s healing journey right.
 A little mess and you will end up having two people who can’t move on after the death of a loved one.

-Before you start helping your Dad to heal from the loss of your mother, ask him what kind of help he needs.
+Before you start helping your Dad after mom died, ask him what kind of help he needs.
 Let him specify how you can be of help to him.

 Your Dad may be struggling after the loss of your mother but he doesn’t want to be a burden to you.
 In such a case, even if you want to help, your Dad won’t allow you.